-Figure 23: Screenshots from second stage of [A, BA].
+Figure 23: Screenshots from second stage of [A,BA].
 This figure shows an example round from the perspective of a player 1-subject (blue).
 At the start of the round, the subject sees the payoff matrix (top-left screen) and is told "The computer has randomly selected a round of Section 1 in which the below matrix was played."
 After 10 seconds pass, the text "What do you believe is the probability that a randomly selected red player chose L in that round?" darkens (top-right screen) indicating that the subject may state a belief.
 The subject enters a belief as a whole number between 0 and 100.
 Once the belief is entered, the corresponding probabilities appear below the matrix and the text "The computer has randomly selected a red player and recorded their action from that round.
-Please click to select between U and D:" darkens (bottom-left screen) indicating that the subject may freely modify both his belief and action before submitting.
+Please click to select between U and D:" darkens (bottom-left screen) indicating that the subject may take an action.
+Only after stating a belief may the subject select an action, but after the belief is stated, the subject may freely modify both his belief and action before submitting.
 After a belief is entered and an action is selected, the 'Submit' button appears (bottom-right screen).

-Figure 24: Screenshots from second stage of [A, A] The first stage [A, A] is identical to that of the [A, BA].
-The second stage of the [A, A] is the same as that of [A, BA], except beliefs are not elicited.
+Figure 24: Screenshots from second stage of [A,A] The first stage [A,A] is identical to that of the [A,BA].
+The second stage of the [A,A] is the same as that of [A,BA], except beliefs are not elicited.